StackableRegiments/analyticalmetlx/docs/academy-faq.md

 4. Scroll back up to the top of the screen and click “Back to search” to return to the search screen, or “Join conversation” to join the conversation.

-The new name will appear in the banner of the Whiteboard screen.
+The new name will appear in the Conversation banner.

 ## How do I restrict a conversation to my class?
 By default when you create a conversation it is unrestricted.